WebClub-NITK/Hacktoberfest-2k19/.github/ISSUE_TEMPLATE.md

 #### Note
 Please claim the issue first by commenting here before starting to work on it.

+#### For co-ordinators/maintainers creating the issues
+Please mention yourself as the point of contact so that the person submitting the PR can request review from you.

 <!-- Delete all the unnecessary / inapplicable text from the template -->